debezium/debezium/README.md

     $ mvn clean install -pl debezium-connector-oracle -am -Poracle -Dinstantclient.dir=/path/to/instant-client-dir

+#### Oracle Log Miner

+If the connector is to be built and tested using the Oracle Log Miner implementation, it can be built like so:

+    $ mvn clean install -pl debezium-connector-oracle -am -Poracle,logminer -Dinstantclient.dir=/home/to/instant-client-dir

 #### For Oracle 11g

 To run Debezium Oracle connector with Oracle 11g, add these additional parameters.
 If running with Oracle 12c+, leave these parameters to default.